-Providers must ensure that criminal background checks are conducted as a condition of potential employment.
-This requirement is not intended to imply that a criminal record should necessarily bar employment. of clinical practice, age group and/or specific skills learned Employment experience in the form of a resume Copies of professional licenses, certification, and registrations Current list of "in-service" training completed, including other professional training experiences pertinent to clinical practice.
-An evaluation of the clinician's work history for the prior five years.
-Documentation of a criminal background check conducted and the outcome Providers must review the Medicaid Sanctioned Provider List, and the OIG office of Inspector General website http://exclusions.oig.hhs.gov annually to assure no staff in employment or contracting with the Provider is listed.
-Pursuant to Section 1128 and Section 1902(a)(39) of the Social Security Act, the Medicaid Program will not reimburse a Provider for any services rendered or that were ordered/prescribed by a sanctioned (e.g. suspended, terminated, excluded, etc.) Provider.
-The effect of the Provider's exclusion precludes them from furnishing, ordering, or prescribing items or services to any Medicaid member.
-Documentation of Sanctioned Provider List checked annually on all staff
+Providers must ensure that criminal of clinical practice, age group and/or specific skills learned • Employment experience in the form of a resume • Copies of professional licenses, certification, and registrations • Current list of "in-service" training completed, including other professional training experiences pertinent to clinical practice. • An evaluation of the clinician's work history for the prior five years. • Documentation of a criminal

+background checks are conducted as a background check conducted and the

+condition of potential employment.
+This outcome

+requirement is not intended to imply that a

+criminal record should necessarily bar employment.

+employment.

+Providers must review the Medicaid Documentation of Sanctioned Provider

+Sanctioned Provider List, and the OIG office List checked annually on all staff

+of Inspector General website

+http://exclusions.oig.hhs.gov annually to assure no staff in employment or contracting

+with the Provider is listed.
+Pursuant to

+Section 1128 and Section 1902(a)(39) of the

+Social Security Act, the Medicaid Program will

+not reimburse a Provider for any services

+rendered or that were ordered/prescribed by

+a sanctioned (e.g. suspended, terminated,

+excluded, etc.) Provider.
+The effect of the

+Provider's exclusion precludes them from

+furnishing, ordering, or prescribing items or

+services to any Medicaid member.